mattbrictson/capistrano-mb/README.md

 Not quite to your liking?
 Consider forking the project to meet your needs.

+## Roadmap

+I plan to continue maintaining this project for the benefit of deploying my own Rails apps for the foreseeable future.
+In practice, this means a new version of two per year.
+The behavior of capistrano-mb may change as I upgrade my apps to new versions of Rails.
+For example, at some point I might:

+* Replace Unicorn with Puma
+* Switch from dotenv to encrypted credentials
+* Add Let's Encrypt
+* Use a more robust database backup solution

+*Future changes in capistrano-mb are not guaranteed to have graceful migration paths, so I recommend pinning your Gemfile dependency to a specific version and upgrading with extreme care.*

 ## Quick start

 Please note that this project requires **Capistrano 3.x**, which is a complete rewrite of Capistrano 2.x.
 The two major versions are not compatible.

-### 1. Purchase an Ubuntu 14.04 VPS
+### 1. Purchase an Ubuntu 16.04 VPS

-To use capistrano-mb, you'll need a clean Ubuntu server to deploy to.
+To use capistrano-mb, you'll need a clean **Ubuntu 16.04** server to deploy to.
 The only special requirement is that your public SSH key must be installed on the server for the `root` user.

 Test that you can SSH to the server as `root` without being prompted for a password.
 If that works, capistrano-mb can take care of the rest.
 You're ready to proceed!